tandemdrive/ocpi-tariffs/README.md

-# OCPI tariffs

-**This repository has been moved to https://codeberg.org/tandemdrive/ocpi-tariffs**.
+# This repository has been moved to [Codeberg](https://codeberg.org/tandemdrive/ocpi-tariffs)